JackBDu/jackbdu.github.io/_posts/blog/2023-10-23-drummer-automaton.md

   <iframe width="100%" height="100%" src="https://player.vimeo.com/video/1045595075" style="position:absolute; top:0; left:0;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 </div>

-Ansai Waist Drum dance is a traditional folk dance popular in my hometown region of Northern Shaanxi, China.
+[Yaogu](https://en.wikipedia.org/wiki/Yaogu), also known as the Waist Drum dance, is a traditional folk dance popular in my hometown region of Northern Shaanxi, China.
 Having lived away from my hometown for over a decade, I wanted to create something that would remind me of my fonding memories there.

 <!--more-->

 While my ultimate goal was to create a dancing figure, I thought it would make sense to start with a simpler figure—the drummer.
-Ansai Waist Drum dance is usally performed by a large group of performers.`The drummers (distinct from dancers with waist drumer) play a key role in the performance, as their drum strokes create the overall rhythm for the dance.
+Yaogu is usally performed by a large group of performers.`The drummers (distinct from dancers with waist drumers) play a key role in the performance, as their drum strokes create the overall rhythm for the dance.

 A drummer's motion can be simplified as two arms alternating to move up and down.
 To create a cardboard prototype, I used a relatively simple mechanism: a cam.
 The cam is eccentric, so as it rotates, it pushes the follower up and down.
 With two identical cams, they can be positioned so that when one cam pushes the follower up, the other cam does not.